 - Notify the vet that the cat may be feral and is being brought in a trap.
 If you know the gender, let the vet know ahead of time.

-- If you are unsuccessful in trapping the cat, you will promptly advise the veterinarian’s office that you cannot keep the appointment.
+- If you are unsuccessful in trapping, promptly advise the veterinarian’s office that you cannot keep the appointment.

 (4) Determine Regular Feeding Time and Location.